TUVIMEN/reliq/README.md

 Note that from now on any json structure in examples will be prettified for ease of reading, in reality reliq returns compressed json.

-It is a json like structure because reliq does enforce json output as in above example, if output would be directly connected to json parser an error might accur when incorrect changes are made to reliq script.
+It is a json like structure because reliq doesn't enforce json output as in above example, if output would be directly connected to json parser an error might accur when incorrect changes are made to reliq script.

 It also does not check for repeating field names e.g.